 Learn More: Maxwell Health case study

-Interactive walkthroughs provide the perfect solution for onboarding employees to a new software or train them on the new features of an existing software.
+Interactive walkthroughs provide the perfect solution for onboarding employees to new software or train them on the new features of existing software.

 Interactive walkthroughs can be used on multiple touchpoints, including:

-- For in-app guidance on web application – An interactive walkthrough can be embedded on the application’s backend
+- For in-app guidance on web applications – An interactive walkthrough can be embedded on the application’s backend

 - To reduce support queries – Interactive walkthroughs can be set up as real-time widgets